Ruin0x11/modding-opennefia-by-example/src/en/characters_races_and_classes.md

 ```

 In vanilla, there was a feature to add "Custom NPCs", or "CNPCs", by adding some
-special text files.
-In OpenNefia, there is no such distinction - every character
+special text files to a user directory.
+In OpenNefia, there is no such
-is defined the same, and that means you can add your own without much hassle.
+distinction - every character is defined the same, and hopefully that means you
+should be able to add your own without too much hassle.

 ### Localization